Oh! The Krasks? Did they not let you in? And did not

-He has never talked about his family, and nobody knows what happened to them.
+He never talked about his family, and nobody knew what happened to them.

-Before the Germans had taken him away, he gave his farm with all inventories for safekeeping to the Krask family.
-It was quite an improvement for them because there were plenty of them, and their mark was not that big.
+Before the Germans had taken him away, he gave his farm and all its inventory for safekeeping to the Krask family.
+It was an improvement for them since they were a large family, and their own land lot was not too big.

-We were all compatriots.
+Good Lord!
+We were all good neighbors here.
 He did not bother us.

-Everyone knew about him.
-Even the local policeman, who got some pocket money, looked another way.
+Everyone knew about him, even the local policeman, who got some pocket money and looked the other way.

 Luckily, the Germans did not come here because it was a wilderness.

-There were some partisans in the forest.
-They often visited Isaac, and he repaired their shoes.
-He was doing some new shoes for the partisans' commander, who was a cavalry officer.
+There were some partisans in the forest nearby.
+They often came to Icek, and he fixed their shoes.
+Also, he was making new riding boots to the partisans' commander, who was a cavalry officer.

-At first, it looked like he ran away to the partisans because Krask's older son threatened to kill him.
-But when the partisans came to Isaac's hut with their shoes, everybody in the village knew what was happened.
+The rumor was that he ran away to the partisans because Krask's older son threatened to chop him up.
+But then, when the partisans came to Icek's hut with shoes, everybody in the village guessed what had happened.

-The partisans got it also to know.
-When their commander found that his riding shoes lay unfinished in Isaac's hut, he became so angry that he gave the order, and Krask's older son was shot dead.
-As a lesson for the others.
+The partisans figured it out too.
+When their commander found that his riding boots lay unfinished in Icek's hut, he became so angry that he gave the order, and Krask's older son was shot dead.
+As a lesson to others.

 That they killed a man because of a stupid Jew.

-Because who had to repair all these shoes after that?
+Because who was to repair all these shoes after that?